pragathi0212/Vrinda-sales-/README.md

 INSIGHTS FROM DASHBOARD:
 1. Statistics indicate that women account for 64% of shopping while men account for 36%.
-2. Maharastra(18%),Karnataka(16%) and Uttar Pradesh(13%) ranks top 3 spenders in country of Total Sales.
+2. Maharashtra(18%),Karnataka(16%) and Uttar Pradesh(13%) ranks top 3 spenders in country of Total Sales.
 3. Among all the age groups Adults of age (30-49) contribute more sales(50%).
 4. Amazon,Myntra and Flipkart Contribute maximum sales.

 CONCLUSION:
-Target Women Customers of Age Group(30-49) living in Maharastra,Karnataka and Uttar Pradesh by giving offers or showing ads available on Amazon,Flipkart and Myntra
+Target Women Customers of Age Group(30-49) living in Maharashtra,Karnataka and Uttar Pradesh by giving offers or showing ads available on Amazon,Flipkart and Myntra

 KEY LEARNINGS: